dekuNukem/duckyPad-Pro/doc/beta_test.md

 Glad you made it this far!

-Please enjoy a **flappy bird clone** featuring many of the new features in this update!
+Please enjoy a **flappy bird clone** showcasing many of the new features in this update!

 * Function calls with **arguments**, **return values** and **local vars**
 * Struct-like object management in scratch memory
-* Cleaner Syntax & Update OLED commands
+* Cleaner Syntax & New OLED commands
 * Hardware RNG

 ![flappy duck screenshot](../resources/photos/flappy.png)